 - If, for any reason, you suspect that your Bethel password may have been compromised, change your password immediately.

 What is Phishing?

 Phishing is the theft of passwords or account information by those posing as a legitimate organization.
-Most often phishing scams come in the form of an email that looks like it came from a trusted sources, such as Bethel IT, or a bank or financial institution.
+Most often phishing scams come in the form of an email that looks like it came from a trusted source, such as Bethel IT, or a bank or financial institution.

 The email will often ask you to click a link and update account information.
-Some of these emails look very real and it would be easy to be trick into thinking they came from a reliable sender.
+Some of these emails look very real and it would be easy to be tricked into thinking they came from a reliable sender.
 However, this is how scammers can gain access to your information and accounts.

 How do I protect myself?